golota60/oxytail/README.md

 If you need some widgets which currently don't exist, please consider submitting them to the upstream `floem` library first.

 If you think some of the docs are unclear, also feel free to create an issue!

+## Roadmap

+Obviously, we do not have many components which are present in daisyUI.
+The most immediate roadmap focuses on two things: More components, more prop support and more themes.

+Expect breaking changes.

 ## Notes